17 Ways to Have More Fun in the Morning

 After you prep your breakfast, why not also lay out an outfit you’re excited to wear?
 Whether you’re a fashionista or not, choosing an outfit in those valuable morning minutes consumes the time you could dedicate to yourself before you hit the office.
 Plus, when you can choose an outfit you’re excited to wear, you’re more likely to feel good the rest of the day.
 Lay everything out the night before to get excited about getting dressed up and save yourself five or more minutes.
 What would you do with that extra time?

 What Do YOU Think?

 Do you have a morning routine in place?
 What do you do?
 Which of these 17 snooze-proof routines will you try tomorrow morning?
-Set the intention now that you’re prepared to wake up feeling excited to get out of bed and enjoy every morning for the rest of 2017.
-Let us know in the comments below which tweaks you choose.
+Set the intention now that you’re prepared to wake up feeling excited to get out of bed and enjoy every morning for the rest of the year.